bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 Basics
 ------

-Upon loggin into a SODAR Core based Django site using default templates and CSS, the general view of your site is split into the following elements:
+Upon logging into a SODAR Core based Django site using default templates and CSS, the general view of your site is split into the following elements:

 - **Top navigation bar**: Contains the site logo and title, search element, link to advanced search, help link and the user dropdown menu.
-- **User dropown menu**: Contains links to user management, admin site and site-wide apps the user has access to.
+- **User dropdown menu**: Contains links to user management, admin site and site-wide apps the user has access to.
 - **Project sidebar**: Shortcuts to project apps and project management pages
 - **Project navigation**: Project structure breadcrumb (disabled for site apps)